Utah MotoTrials Association (UMTA)

 Riders will be issued scorecards after the riders meeting which will be marked with the rider’s name and class.
 A paper-hole punch issued to each section’s lead observer will be used to mark the score of the rider for the section immediately after completing the section.
 If an incorrect score is entered by the scorer, the block of the incorrect punch will be completely punched out and the correct score will be punched.
 Other techniques weaken the cards causing the cards to rip more easily and can also cause scorers to inadvertently include the extra punch holes which are not meant to indicate points.

-10A.
-The scorecard is a rider’s responsibility.
+16A – The scorecard is a rider’s responsibility.
 All scorecards must be tallied by the rider and returned immediately after sections are closed.
 Final scoring personnel at the sign-up desk will ensure accuracy.
 Scores for the event as they apply to the year’s total will be verified by the secretary prior to inclusion.
 Riders may trade-in damaged cards if scores are legible.
 Riders who lose cards after having ridden more than 20% of the sections will be considered a DNF, otherwise they will be penalized 5 points per “lost” section.

-In the event of a tie, the rider with the highest number of cleans will be the winner, followed by highest number of ones, twos, threes, etc. If still unable to break a tie, the rider who rode the most sections before incurring points will be declared the winner.
+16A3 – In the event of a tie, the rider with the highest number of cleans will be the winner, followed by highest number of ones, twos, threes, etc. If still unable to break a tie, the rider who rode the most sections before incurring points will be declared the winner.
 If none of the above requirements can break the tie, a “ride-off” will be used to determine the winner at the discretion of the Steering Committee.

-Yearly Points Totals – Riders will “Declare” the class they will be competing in at the beginning of each year.
+17- Yearly Points Totals – Riders will “Declare” the class they will be competing in at the beginning of each year.
 Annual Club points will be awarded to the rider in their declared class.

 UMTA riders can use all of the 10 events to accrue an annual score for each season.
 The riders’ best 8 rides of the season will be used to compile an annual yearly point total.
 If a rider has ridden 10 or 9 events 2 or 1 of the lowest event score(s) will be dropped, using the highest scoring 8 events of the current season to arrive at the annual yearly point score and ranking.

-12A.
-During the year, UMTA riders are awarded points based on their finishing position for each day’s event.
+17A – During the year, UMTA riders are awarded points based on their finishing position for each day’s event.
 End of year points will be based on the total number of events the rider competed in.
 The points accrued for each meet is based on the following:

-1st place = 20 points, 2nd place = 17 points, 3rd place = 15 points, 4th place = 13 points, 5th place = 11 points, 6th place = 10 points, 9th place = 9 points etc decreasing by 1 point.
-DNF = 1 point.
+1st place = 20 points, 2nd place = 17 points, 3rd place = 15 points, 4th place = 13 points, 5th place = 11 points, 6th place = 10 points, 7th place = 9 points, 8th place = 8 points, 9th place = 7 points, 10th place = 6 points, 11th place = 5 points, 12th place = 4 points, 13th place = 3 points, 14th place = 2 points, 15th place and higher = 1 point, DNF = 1 point.

-12B.
-UMTA riders who compete in at least “50% plus 1” events (i.e., 5 + 1 = 6 out of a 10 meet year) for the year are eligible for yearly awards given such as number plates or place plaques.
+17B – UMTA riders who compete in at least “50% plus 1” events (i.e., 5 + 1 = 6 out of a 10 meet year) for the year are eligible for yearly awards given such as number plates or place plaques.

-12C.
-“Open” denotes a rider who is riding section lines below or above their declared class lines.
-Instances when a rider may ride “Open” at an event are:
+17C – “Open” denotes a rider who is temporarily riding section lines below or above their declared class lines.

 A rider may choose to ride lower class lines due to something that precludes the rider from riding at his/her top potential.
-For example; an Open Advanced rider choosing to ride some of the Intermediate lines due to a previous injury, riding a vintage or non-Trials bike or bike problems.
+For example; an Advanced rider choosing to ride some of the Intermediate lines due to a previous injury, riding a vintage or non-Trials bike or bike problems.

 A rider may also want to try out class lines in the next harder class, in anticipation of moving up a class.
 For example; an Open Intermediate rider attempting some of the Advanced lines, in sections of the riders choice, to determine if he/she has acquired the skills necessary to move up.